DataDog/integrations-extras/signl4/README.md

 You need to configure the following:

-Datadog URL: The URL of your Datadog instance, e.g. https://app.datadoghq.com/ or https://app.datadoghq.eu/.
+- Datadog URL: The URL of your Datadog instance, for example, https://app.datadoghq.com/ or https://app.datadoghq.eu/.
-Datadog API Key: Your Datadog API key.
-You can find or create this one in Datadog under your account, Organization Settings -> API Keys.
+- Datadog API Key: Your Datadog API key.
+You can find or create an API key in Datadog under your account, Organization Settings -> API Keys.
-Datadog Application Key: Your Datadog application key.
-You can find or create this one in Datadog under your account, Organization Settings -> Application Keys.
+- Datadog Application Key: Your Datadog application key.
+You can find or create an application key in Datadog under your account, Organization Settings -> Application Keys.
-Acknowledgement as Stable: Acknowledgements set the incident status to Stable.
+- Acknowledgement as Stable: Acknowledgements set the incident status to Stable.

 ## Data Collected